 Asperger's syndrome is not a learning disability and it has features of autism spectrum disorder, nonverbal learning disabilities, and Attention Deficit Hyperactivity Disorder (ADHD).

-In the social interaction domain individuals with Asperger's syndrome tend to have limited and sometimes inappropriate kinds of behaviors in the social interaction domain.
+In the social interaction domain, individuals with Asperger's syndrome tend to have limited and sometimes inappropriate kinds of behaviours in the social interaction domain.

-They have difficulties with nonverbal communication, for example they have hard time reading gestures or facial expressions and sometimes their gestures and facial expressions don't communicate what it is that they're thinking and feeling.
+They have difficulties with nonverbal communication, for example, they have a hard time reading gestures or facial expressions and sometimes their gestures and facial expressions don't communicate what it is that they're thinking and feeling.

 They often have difficulties understanding emotional cues so they miscue when listening to someone or watching somebody.

 They may then say something inappropriate or they may repeat something that isn't appropriate to the situation because they're miss reading the social aspect of the situation or the emotional aspect of the situation.

 Individuals with Asperger's are often seen to have low eye contact either not making good eye contact or sustaining good eye contact.

 In this social interaction domain those with Asperger's tend also to be at risk for not having many friends, they tend to be socially isolated.

 In the language area, those with Asperger's often are extremely verbal highly verbal and their language can be very sophisticated at times what they do.